vdemichev/DiaNN/README.md

 **Calibration speed**.
 DIA-NN will correctly process also raw data files with mass calibration that is off by up to ~100 ppm.
 DIA-NN also incorporates an algorithm that infers whether or not the data are well calibrated, and automatically tightens the mass tolerance used during the calibration state of the search, speeding it up.
 This algorithm may, in very rare cases, falsely misinterpret the MS/MS data (three such occurrances reported by the community before the release of DIA-NN 2.1.0).
 Therefore, given that in almost all cases it is known that the instrument is well calibrated, one can use --mass-acc-cal 25 to fix the calibration mass tolerance to 25 ppm.

-**Optimising RAM access on Linux**.
-To possibly increase performance on some systems, one can use mimalloc with dynamic override as described here https://github.com/microsoft/mimalloc for all steps except predicted library generation.
+**Optimising thread number, CPU affinity and RAM access**.
+On systems with <= 16 physical cores, it is often beneficial to set the number of threads to the total number of logical cores, while on systems with higher number of cores it may be preferable to keep it equal to the number of physical cores.
+The Enterprise version further allows to control CPU affinities (please see --aff and --auto-aff commands) - this option is particularly beneficial on Windows when dealing with > 64 logical cores (e.g. running 64 threads on 64 physical/128 logical core system).
+When running multiple DIA-NN instances in parallel, one can use --aff to assign these to specific groups of CPU cores (in case of NUMA HPC systems, ideally to a dedicated NUMA node for each instance).
+To possibly increase performance on some Linux systems, one can use mimalloc with dynamic override as described here https://github.com/microsoft/mimalloc for all steps except predicted library generation.
 However, in most cases this will have no effect.
-When running multiple DIA-NN instances in parallel, one per NUMA node, one may want to check if assigning a specific node to each instance with numactl (--cpunodebind and --preferred options, along with the --privileged Docker option when running as a Docker container) results in a speed improvement on the specific system.

 ### Incremental processing